Isiah Kiner-Falefa Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays have a 3.76 team ERA that ranks second across all league pitching staffs.

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Rays pitchers combine to allow 115 home runs (one per game), the fifth-fewest in the league.

-- The righty's most recent time out came on Wednesday against the Miami Marlins, when he threw four innings, surrendering five earned runs while allowing seven hits.
+- The left-hander last appeared on Saturday against the Houston Astros, when he tossed five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.